Tgaffaney/AirShare/README.md

 *This app is not on the Appstore and will need to be installed, compiled, and ran manually with xcode*

+*This app was a proof of concept to see what an iOS <-> Android bluetooth file sharing app could be like*

 ## What we learned

 - iOS is not meant to transfer moderately sized data to non-iPhones